-5.5 Error checking
+7.7 Error checking

 When the error checking is switched on, the radio modem will add a checksum to the transmitted data.
 When the data is received, the checksum is verified before data is forwarded to the serial port.
-There are two different options for error checking that can be accessed in the Additional setup menu in the Programming Mode:
+Options for error checking can be accessed in the Additional setup menu in the Programming Mode